cysouw/graphicalgrammar/text/germany.md

 Diesterweg's visual analysis of [@last], as shown in [@fig:diesterweg1830_174], contains various important syntactic details that have to be inferred from closely inspecting the display:

-- The analysis has a subject+predicate basis, as indicated by the dots at the top, linking the subject *Ein Vater* to the predicate *hat sich ausgezeichnet*.
+- The analysis has a subject-predicate basis, as indicated by the dots at the top, linking the subject *Ein Vater* to the predicate *hat sich ausgezeichnet*.
 This is called the *nackter Satz* by Diesterweg.
 - On the predicate side (to the right), the various adverbial modifiers are simply stacked downwards using horizontal braces, with the actual ordering in the sentence being from bottom to top.
 Notice the difference in size of the braces, which is meaningful.
-In contrast, the vertical braces on the right side indicate some kind of constituent subgroupings, although this is not explained in the text.
+In contrast, the vertical braces on the right side indicate constituent subgrouping.
-- On the subject side (to the left), we also see horizontal braces to indicate modification and vertical braces to indicate groupings.
+- On the subject side (to the left), we also see horizontal braces to indicate modification and vertical braces to indicate grouping.
 The horizontal braces seem to point towards the head they modify, though this positioning is not always completely accurate.
 - On the subject side (to the left) there is also a single reversed horizontal brace to indicate modification to the whole first part of the noun phrase up to the head noun *Vater*.
-This is also not explained in the text.
 It would have been more consistent to use large vertical braces, then the hierarchical structure would have become obvious.
 - There are various small negligent errors, both in the image (the word *lebenden* is omitted) and in the explaining text (where the phrase *unter fremden Menschen* is added).

 Diesterweg returns to this syntactic analysis at the end of the book [@diesterweg1830: part 3, chapter nine; @diesterweg1834: part 3, chapter ten] under the heading *Die grammatische Zergliederung der Sätze* [@diesterweg1830: 263].
 He first repeats the previously used analysis using braces, but then turns his attention to sentences containing (multiple) subordinate clauses.
 Without any comment he omits the bracketed analysis and turns to a table-style analysis with numbered words and cross-references, exactly like Becker (see [@sec:becker1829]).
 Diesterweg probably noticed that the bracketed visualisation becomes exceedingly complex and confusing with more elaborated sentences.
 However, from his seemless switch between bracketed visualisation and numbered tables it becomes clear that these two approaches are interchangeable in his mind.
 It is just a matter of practical applicability which system to use in a particular example.